55chan/55chan/README.md

 Warning
 ------------
 This software is not production-ready, we still have a lot to do.
+DO NOT PULL YET.
 Use vichan vichan-compatible branch if you want a more stable branch, but it'll only supports PHP <= 7.3

 About